The OB Division is run by the Executive Committee

 - Communications Officer: The Communications Officer manages all of the communication needs for the OB Division, including email communications to new members and newsletters to the entire OB Division membership.

 - Event Planner: The Event Planner handles audio-visual needs, rooms requirements, and catering for AOM events.

 - Listserv Moderator: The Listserv Moderator manages and moderates the OB Division e-mail discussion list (listserv).

 - Program Developer Manager: The Program Developer Manager assists the Program Chair and Program Chair-Elect with development of the program for the annual meeting, including coordination and input of relevant data into the “Program Developer” tool used by AOM.

-- Technology and Media Team Leader: The Technology and Media Team Leader is responsible for coordinating all of the electronic communications (e.g., website, news releases, and listserv) that help OB Division members stay connected.
-The Tech Leader is also responsible for coordinating the work of web content subcommittees.
+- Chief Technology Officer: The Chief Technology Officer (CTO) is responsible for coordinating all of the electronic communications (e.g., Connect@AOM community site, social media) that help OB Division members stay connected.
+The CTO is also responsible for coordinating the work of web content subcommittees.